We’re an independent, non-statutory body that regulates fundraising across the charitable sector in England, Wales and Northern Ireland.

-- setting and promoting the standards for fundraising (in the Code of Fundraising Practice and associated rulebooks) in consultation with the public, fundraising stakeholders and legislators;
+- setting and promoting the standards for fundraising (in the Code of Fundraising Practice) in consultation with the public, fundraising stakeholders and legislators

 - enabling people to manage their contact with charities using our Fundraising Preference Service, and

-- Publishing a public directory of all organisations who have registered with us to demonstrate their commitment to best practice fundraising.
+- publishing a Fundraising Directory of all organisations who have registered with us to demonstrate their commitment to best practice fundraising.

 A world in which fundraising is ethical and giving is sustainable; where donors and fundraisers have respect for each other.

 - promotes and supports a culture of ethical fundraising, protecting the public, donors and potential donors, not least those who may be vulnerable, and creating a positive donor experience